Cost sharing flight regulations have changed

 Equal Shares

-Gone are the days when pilots could pay Ā£1 - the ANO will stipulate that costs must be shared equally, although the PIC can choose to pay more.
+Gone are the days when pilots could pay £1 - the ANO stipulates that costs must be shared equally, although the PIC can choose to pay more.

 Max 6 Occupants